The Idea of North: 2000–2005: The Sum of Us, Here & Now and Evidence

-2006-2009: The Gospel Project & Live at the Powerhouse
+2006–2009: The Gospel Project and Live at the Powerhouse

 In April 2006, The Idea of North released The Gospel Project, and featured prayers and three tracks, "Let It Ring", "Help Us" and "The Truth" co-written by Begbie and Michael Leunig.
-Aside from vocals by Begbie, Crellin, Delaney-Brown and Piper four of the recordings included instrumentals: Duncan Brown on bass guitar, Bill Risby on keyboards and Gordon Rytmeister on drums.
+Aside from vocals by Begbie, Crellin, Delaney-Brown and Piper, four of the recordings included instruments: Duncan Brown on bass guitar, Bill Risby on keyboards and Gordon Rytmeister on drums.
 During 2006 they had appeared at festivals in Germany, Japan, Malaysia and South Korea.
 In October they toured Australia to promote the album with the Gospel Project Band.

 On 2 July 2007 they issued their first live album, Live at the Powerhouse, both on CD and as a DVD.
 Barry O'Sullivan of All About Jazz described how the "a capella [sic] vocal ensemble just swings and swings with impeccable harmonies and an understanding of each others' [sic] vocal parts.
 The breadth of the group's performance is its most remarkable characteristic, never stopping in offering something new with tracks."
 The album was recorded at the Brisbane Powerhouse on 4 June 2006 with the DVD directed and edited by Adam Sébire, while the audio was recorded by David Hemming and produced by the group.

 Sally Cameron (ex-Pure Harmony, South Australian Police Band) joined as soprano in February 2007 to replace Delaney-Brown, who left to start her family.
 The group farewelled Delaney-Brown, formally, in a one-off concert at The Basement, Sydney in June 2008.
-She later became a member of Sonic Mayhem Orchestra and then James Valentine Quartet before establishing the Trish Delaney-Brown Quintet.
+She later became a member of Sonic Mayhem Orchestra and then James Valentine Quartet before establishing the Trish Delaney-Brown Quintet, and then in 2021 debuting with her new female vocal trio, Lhyra.